jcmh05/alioliFlutterApp/README.md

 - ⬆️ Upload your own recipes to the platform so that they can be accessible by everyone.

-# WORDEL - Aplicación en Flutter
+# Alioli - Aplicación en Flutter

 <img src="screenshots/function_graph.png" width="405" height="307">